lexibank/tlopo/out/vol3/chapter13.md

 ### 7.2.
 Benincasa hispida, wax gourd, white gourd, winter melon (Cucurbitaceae)

 [Golson](../sources/Golson2002) ([2002](../sources/Golson2002)) also provides a survey of archaeological evidence which shows that allegedly pre-Oceanic dates for the bottle gourd in Oceania are the result of misidentification of remains of the wax gourd, Benincasa hispida.
 [Whistler](../sources/Whistler1990) ([1990](../sources/Whistler1990)) similarly shows that reports of the bottle gourd in Polynesia reflect incorreclt identifications of the wax gourd.
 The latter is a native of SE Asia and archaeological evidence indicates that it was present at least on mainland New Guinea when the Austronesian speaking ancestors of POc speakers arrived there.
-There are terms for it in non-Oceanic languages: terms from Philippine languages listed by [Madulid](../sources/Madulid2001b) ([2001b](../sources/Madulid2001b): 42) together with Malay kundur point to a possible PMP &ast;kundur, but this may be an outcome of borrowings across island SE Asia ([Wolff 1994](../sources/Wolff1994)).
-[Verheijen](../sources/Verheijen1990) ([1990](../sources/Verheijen1990): 195) cites terms that point to a possible PCMP &ast;kelas.
+There are terms for it in non-Oceanic languages: terms from Philippine languages listed by [Madulid](../sources/Madulid2001b) ([2001b](../sources/Madulid2001b): 42) together with Malay kundur point to a possible PMP _&ast;kundur_, but this may be an outcome of borrowings across island SE Asia ([Wolff 1994](../sources/Wolff1994)).
+[Verheijen](../sources/Verheijen1990) ([1990](../sources/Verheijen1990): 195) cites terms that point to a possible PCMP _&ast;kelas_.
 As Golson points out, the botanical literature indicates that B. hispida is at least occasionally present at locations on the mainland and in the Bismarcks where Oceanic languages are spoken today.
 In support of this he cites [Peekel](../sources/Peekel1984) ([1984](../sources/Peekel1984): 547-548) and [Borrell](../sources/Borrell1989) ([1989](../sources/Borrell1989): 66).
 [French](../sources/French1986) ([1986](../sources/French1986): 108) also indicates that B. hispida is grown in Papua New Guinea, but does not specify locations.

 <a id="p-424"></a>

-Whistler provides names for B. hispida, listed below, which allow us to reconstruct Proto Central Pacific &ast;vaŋ(o,u).
+Whistler provides names for B. hispida, listed below, which allow us to reconstruct Proto Central Pacific _&ast;vaŋ(o,u)_.
 I have accepted his arguments for glossing the Fijian terms as B. hispida: his sources (H. B. R. [Parham 1943](../sources/Parham1943), [Capell 1941](../sources/Capell1941)) gloss them as species of Lagenaria.
 Despite the obvious presence of B. hispida further west I have been unable to reconstruct an earlier term for it, but not for the usual reasons.
 Usually, a term is not reconstructable because there are no cognates in the data or because cognates are insufficiently widespread.
-In the case of B. hispida, however, there are no data from outside Fiji and Polynesia except Peekel's Patpatar hulhul paraho.
+In the case of B. hispida, however, there are no data from outside Fiji and Polynesia except Peekel's Patpatar _hulhul paraho_.
 This can only indicate that, even if B. hispida was present in early Oceanic times, its presence and significance in the agricultural suite of Oceanic-speaking societies has faded almost to zero.[^23]

 <table id="3-13-7-2-424-PCP-vaou-a">
 <tr>